Jim Cumbes

 James Cumbes (born 4 May 1944) is an English former sportsman.
-He played first-class cricket for four counties as a right-arm fast-medium bowler and lower-order right-handed batsman, and later served as chief executive of Lancashire; while he also had a substantial career as a professional footballer, where he played in goal.
 He was born in East Didsbury, Manchester.

+Cumbes played first-class cricket for four counties as a right-arm fast-medium bowler and lower-order right-handed batsman, and later was chief executive of Lancashire.

+Cumbes also had a substantial career as a professional footballer, where he played in goal.
+Cumbes played in the 1975 Football League Cup final.